 Special team will submit report to Centre after taking stock of flood hit areas in K'taka: BSY

-Bengaluru, Aug 26: Karnataka Chief Minister BS Yediyurappa on Monday stated that a Central team will be sent to flood-hit areas of the state to study and give a report to the Centre within 2 days.
+Bengaluru, Aug 26: Karnataka Chief Minister B S Yediyurappa on Monday stated that a Central team will be sent to flood-hit areas of the state to study and give a report to the Centre within two days.

 Addressing the media, the CM said, "The Centre has sent a team to our state after they study the flood-hit area they will submit the report to the Centre in two days."